 APPLICANTS OVER 50 HAVE A BETTER CHANCE OF WINNING DISABILITY BENEFITS

 Are you over 50 years old and unable to work?
 It can be difficult for older workers to find a new job or change careers.
 This is especially true if you have a disabling impairment.
-You may have worked for years at one job and then be unable to do your job because of pain.
+You may have worked for years at one job and then become unable to do your job because of pain.
 Pain can cause you to lose your memory, be unable to concentrate, and forget instructions.

 APPLICANTS OVER 50 YEARS OLD CAN USE THE MEDICAL VOCATIONAL GUIDELINES